ebuchman/blog/content/posts/uoa.md

 The distinction between inside and outside money opens up a kind of hierarchy, rooted in outside money, and branching into increasingly contained insides.
-We call this the Hierarchy of Money, and it starts to develop in earnest with the emergence of bookeeping and the increasing adoption of bank deposits as means of exchange.
+We call this the Hierarchy of Money, and it starts to develop in earnest with the emergence of bookeeping and banking, and accelerates with the adoption of bank deposits as means of exchange.
 Bank deposits are the most common example of the emergence of a widely successful inside money.